StefTN/cldemo-vagrant_quagga/README.md

 ### What is Vagrant?
 [Vagrant](https://www.vagrantup.com/) is an open source tool for quickly deploying large topologies of virtual machines.
-Vagrant and Cumulus VX can be used together to build virtual simulations of production networks to validate configurations, develop automation code, and simulate failure scenarios.
+Vagrant and [Cumulus VX](#what-is-cumulus-vx) can be used together to build virtual simulations of production networks to validate configurations, develop automation code, and simulate failure scenarios.

+Vagrant uses [Vagrantfiles](#what-is-a-vagrantfile) to represent the topology.

 ### What is a Vagrantfile?
-Vagrant topologies are described in a Vagrantfile, which is a Ruby program that tells Vagrant which devices to create and how to configure their networks.
+Vagrant topologies are described in a text file called a "Vagrantfile," which is also the filename.
+A Vagrantfile is a Ruby program that tells Vagrant which devices to create and how to configure their networks.
 `vagrant up` will execute the Vagrantfile and create the reference topology using Virtualbox.

-It will also use Ansible to configure the out-of-band management network.
+### What is Libvirt/KVM?
+Libvirt/KVM is a high-performance hypervisor that is used on Linux systems **ONLY**.
+[Vagrantfiles](#what-is-a-vagrantfile) for the Libvirt/KVM hypervisor are also included in this repository.
+To use them you need to be using a Linux system and follow the [Linux setup instructions](./documentation/linux).

+Libvirt/KVM offers several notable advantages over Virtualbox:
+* There is no interface limit (virtualbox limits VMs to 36 interfaces)
+* VMs can be started in Parallel which greatly reduces simulation startup time

+As a result this tends to be the most common hypervisor for larger simulations.

+### Which Software Versions Should I Use?
+Software versions are always changing.
+At the time of this writing the following versions are known to work well:
+* Vagrant v1.9.5
+* Virtualbox v5.1.22
+* Libvirt v1.3.1

 ### What Is The Out Of Band Server Doing?
 The following tasks are completed to make using the topology more convenient.